 Our vision is to develop ecotourism: reduce our ecological footprint by using as many natural and local materials as possible, renewable energies, but also by being fair to local communities.

-All of the following can’t be done at once, takes time and money, but that’s the road we have to chosen to follow, and we’ll try to stick to it.
+All of the following can’t be done at once, takes time and money, but that’s the road we have chosen to follow, and we’ll try to stick to it.

 Bamboo is the key construction material:

 - affordable and quality material, available locally in great quantity

 - renewable: it grows fast (1,2 m/day or 1 mm/minute => can be harvested in 3-5 years) and constantly